leonschrijvers/PredictionIO-Jokes-demo/README.md

 - Make sure PredictionIO is running (bin/start-all.sh)
 - Create an app, save the app key.
 - In the created app, add an Item Recommendation Engine and save the name of the engine.
-- In predictionIO.R, update the following variables: appkey, url, itemrecEngine.
+- In predictionio.R, update the following variables: appkey, url, itemrecEngine.
 - In R, set your current working directory to the location of this repository
 - Make sure the file 'jester-data-1.csv' is in your current working directory
 - Open and source import.R, this starts the import process